-Requirements for the long-term surveillance and maintenance of the site are specified in the site-specific LM Long-Term Surveillance Plan (LTSP) (DOE 1997) and in procedures LM established to comply with the requirements of the U.S. Nuclear Regulatory Commission general license at Title 10 Code of Federal Regulations Section 40.27 (10 CFR 40.27).
+Requirements for the long-term surveillance and maintenance of the site are specified in the site-specific Long-Term Surveillance Plan (LTSP) (DOE 1997) in accordance with procedures established to comply with the requirements of the U.S. Nuclear Regulatory Commission general license at Title 10 Code of Federal Regulations Section 40.27 (10 CFR 40.27).
 Table 8-1 lists these requirements.